leekgroup/ballgown_code/RIN/README.md

 ## code for RIN analysis in ballgown manuscript

-This code executes the analysis of how RNA quality ([RIN](http://en.wikipedia.org/wiki/RNA_integrity_number)) affects transcript expression presented in the [ballgown manuscript](http://biorxiv.org/content/early/2014/03/30/003665).
+This code executes the analysis of how RNA quality ([RIN](http://en.wikipedia.org/wiki/RNA_integrity_number)) affects transcript expression presented in the [ballgown manuscript](http://biorxiv.org/content/early/2014/09/05/003665).
 Specifically, this code produces:

-* Figure 3 (both panels)
+* Figure 1c-d
-* Figure 6d
+* Supplementary Figure 3
-* Supplementary Figure 2
+* Supplementary Figure 9c

 ### dependencies
 To use this code, you will need: